Linear Solver Control Parameters

 - L_Schur(int): A logical (0=FALSE; 1=TRUE) to turn on segregated Schur solver approach of Heroux, Salinger and Frink (SIAM, 2007).

-It is recommended that this parameter be set to TRUE (1).
+generic approaches, and can be run on smaller platforms because they consume less memory.
+It is recommended that this parameter be set to TRUE (1) unless

-available in the AztecOO solver package and can be
+available in the AztecOO solver package can be

 found in the AztecOO Users Guide.